tcheukueppoo/maat/docs/gc.md

 - `(M)` represents a migration of objects from one generation to the next one.
 - `[b]` represents a black object.
 - `[w]` represents a white object.
-- `t`, "touched" mark, a mark in nursery2-objects pointing to nursery-1 objects.
+- `t`:  *touched* mark, a mark in nursery2-objects pointing to nursery-1 objects.
-- `t1`, "touched1" mark, a mark in old objects pointing to nursery-1 objects.
+- `t1`: *touched1* mark, a mark in old objects pointing to nursery-1 objects.
-- `t2`, "touched2" mark, a mark in old objects pointing to nursery-2 objects.
+- `t2`: *touched2* mark, a mark in old objects pointing to nursery-2 objects.

 > The above diagram is a snapshot of the possible states of objects of a maatine
 > in each of their generations after the GC has passed the atomic phase and all